2024–25 Chicago Bulls season: Draft

 The Bulls entered this draft (which was two days long instead of one day long like it had been ever since the NBA draft was shortened down to two rounds back in 1989) with just one first-round pick.
+The team's second-round selection was conveyed to the Philadelphia 76ers as the more favorable pick because Chicago finished with a worse record in the previous season than the New Orleans Pelicans, to whom Chicago had originally traded the selection to acquire Lonzo Ball in 2021.
 On the first night of the draft, with their only pick of the draft, the Bulls would select American-Lithuanian small forward Matas Buzelis from the now-defunct NBA G League Ignite.